 How Does Professional Poker Players Life Looks

 From your current perspective, it may seem that winning in poker isn’t all that hard.
-You may have had some success in local tournaments, or you have a solid cash game session here and there.
+You may have had some success in local tournaments, or you have a solid cash game session and won a few big poker hands.

 But, if you’re looking to take things to the next level and become a professional poker player, this simply won’t cut it.